 - You will need to have a data management plan Opens in new window. for data generated within the research we award funds for.
 You must not send the plan to us, but according to our general grant terms and conditions, your administrating organisation must confirm that a data management plan will be in place when you start your project or equivalent, and also that the plan will be maintained.

 In addition to reading the call text, you also need to consult our Guide for applicants Opens in new window..

 If you are awarded a grant, you are expected to publish your research data and research results of relevance to the SARS-CoV-2 pandemic with open access as quickly as possible.
 (Only applies to the data that may be made accessible according to applicable legislation.)

-Please refer to the national Covid-19 data portal for more practical information on how to make your research data openly accessible.
+Please refer to the national Covid-19 data portal External link, opens in new window. for more practical information on how to make your research data openly accessible.
 The portal has opened in collaboration with the Swedish Research Council in order to quickly make research data accessible in the struggle against the pandemic.
-The portal is linked to the European COVID-19 data platform which is open globally.
+The portal is linked to the European COVID-19 data platform External link, opens in new window. which is open globally.